JuliaEarth/GeoStats.jl/docs/src/contributing/solvers.md

-# Writing solvers
+# Solvers

-After reading this guide, you should be able to write your own geostatistical solver, and enjoy a large set of features *for free*, including distributed parallel execution, a suite of meta algorithms, and various plot recipes.
+After reading this guide, you should be able to write your own geostatistical solver, and enjoy a large set of features *for free*, including distributed parallel execution, a suite of meta algorithms, and various visualization recipes.
 If you have any questions, please don't hesitate to ask in our [community channel](../about/community.md).

 ## Basics